 These are two posts I created for social media.
 Left is an image used for our Spotify Song Streaming Calculator.
+I designed the calculator page using assets from scratch, which you can read about on Ultimate Guitar.
 I designed the entire page and used the design elements in the social image.
 Right is another social post but this time I took inspiration from the trending Netflix show Tidying Up with Marie Kondo.
 In the show, Marie Kondo often asks the people she’s helping: “Does this spark joy?”
 That’s where the idea came from.

 Left is a social media image for one of our sponsored posts.
 Vox didn’t have a suitable image so I improvised and I think it looks pretty clean and it gets across what the product is in a few, short words.
 Right is an ad I created for Guitartricks featuring one of our instructors.
 It’s made for Google Adwords specifications.

 This is a banner I created for Guitartricks’ YouTube channel.
 The banner we had originally looked real dated and so I implemented a very simple design.
 I used a bit of layering to give it that 3D effect.
 It’s simple, clean and looks professional while also showing off our beloved instructors.

 The image below is an example of what our YouTube thumbnails look like.
 It looks clean and professional.